 Finding an entry point to open up discussions with the Government has been full of challenges for these fine folks.
 But they leveraged every avenue they could (and worked literally round the clock) to make it happen.
 The Department for Business, Energy & Industrial Strategy, under Secretary of State Alok Sharma has now taken ownership and has been charged with supporting the industry on the exit strategy.

-In the last couple of weeks these are the tasks that the Association of British Wedding Businesses has undertaken:
+These are the tasks that the Association of British Wedding Businesses has undertaken:

 - A number of in-depth reports and surveys on the financial impact and challenges facing the industry – with huge thanks to the businesses who supported those.
 These involved detailed insights into over 200 businesses and the need to turn around results and present full reports within 24 hours.